 Connect with Veterans

 Speak directly to veterans in your family, congregation or neighborhood.
 Remember, Memorial Day is not a day to thank or recognize them for their service.
 You may do that on Veterans’ Day.
 This is a day to recognize their friends who did not return home.
-If your relationship allows, take them out for coffee, and ask who they are thinking of this Memorial Day.
+If your relationship allows, ask who they are thinking of this Memorial Day.
 It may allow them to share feelings and hurt that have been held a long time.
 You won’t need to provide answers…simply listen.

 The veteran may express guilt for surviving, or guilt at not having done “enough”.
 Just listen.
 Then listen some more.
 Ask them if they know other veterans who are struggling with these emotions.
 They probably do.